ChetanRajpal0204/Amphitheatre/README.md

 #### Media Player

 Amphitheatre does not play the actual video file but serves it to a capable media player application.
 So you'll need to install a media player as well.
-MXPlayer is a great player worth checking out.
+MXPlayer and VLC player are great players worth checking out.

 Contributing
 ------------